julius-speech/julius/00readme.txt

 Julius-4.6 is a minor release with a few new features and many fixes.

-- New CUDA support for DNN computation
+- New CUDA support for DNN computation (tested on Linux)
 - New 1-pass grammar recognition
 - Support non-log10nized state priors in DNN model
 - Feature normalization pattern added: mean = input self, variance = static